codacy/docs/docs/repositories-configure/adjusting-quality-settings.md

     **If you want to block merging pull requests** that aren't up to standards see [How do I block merging pull requests using Codacy as a quality gate?](../faq/general/how-do-i-block-merging-prs-using-codacy-as-a-quality-gate.md)

+The following screenshot displays the default configuration values:

 ![Quality gates](images/quality-settings-gates.png)

 -   **New issues are over:** Pull requests or commits are marked not up to standards if the number of issues introduced that have at least the specified severity level is higher than the set value.
-This rule is enabled with a value of 0 by default.
 -   **New security issues are over:** Pull requests or commits are marked not up to standards if the number of security issues introduced is higher than the set value.
 -   **Complexity is over:** Pull requests or commits are marked not up to standards if the introduced complexity is higher than the set value.
 -   **Duplication is over:** Pull requests or commits are marked not up to standards if the number of clones introduced is higher than the set value.